GiteshWagh/new-website/content/posts/Python-Tutorials-3.md

 -   Sub
 *   Multiplication
 /   Division
-%	Modulus		        4%2 Ans-2 Remaining-0
+%	  Modulus		        Ex.
+4%2 Ans-2 Remaining-0
 **  Exponentiation		 Ex.
 4**3 = Cube of 4
-//  Floor division	    13//2 Original Ans - 6.5  Ans - 6
+//  Floor division	  Ex.
+13//2 Original Ans - 6.5  Ans - 6
 ```
 **Arithmetic operators are also known as 'mathematical operators' in Python.
 We use them to perform mathematical operations**.
 ***********************
 # Python Membership Operators
 ```
 Python Membership Operators
 in 		    Ex. if(x in y)
 not in	  Ex. if(x not in y)
 ```
 **Membership operators contain 'is' and 'is not'.
 We use it to show whether both variables same or not.**
 ***************************************
-# assignment operators in Python
+# Assignment operators in Python
 ```
 assignment operators in Python
 =   Simple assignment operator